-Android the choice of first-time smartphone buyers in Q4 2011, Apple takes top smartphone maker spotAlex Wagner - Deputy Managing Editor, News Desk
+Android the choice of first-time smartphone buyers in Q4 2011, Apple takes top smartphone maker spotAlex Wagner - Editorial Director of News and Content

 Today the folks at The NPD Group let loose their findings on sales in the U.S. smartphone market during the fourth quarter of 2011, and it looks like both the Android and iOS crowds have something to celebrate.
 First up, The NPD Group's numbers show that Android was the number one choice among first-time smartphone buyers in Q4 2011, with 57 percent of those consumers selecting Google's little green robot to help them enter the world of smartphones.
 Meanwhile, 34 percent of first-time buyers chose an iOS-powered handset, with all other platforms combining for 9 percent.
 When it came to all smartphone buyers things were a tad closer, with 48 percent of consumers selecting Android and 43 percent opting for iOS.
 That means that Android and iOS claimed over 90 percent of smartphone sales last quarter.